 My brother Larry helped us source the red metal siding and all of the custom flashings and trims through his contracting company, C.R.
 Siding.

 When he found out I was watching the delivery on the webcam, he thought it would be fun to moon the camera.
+I thought it would be fun to take a picture.

 Since we were now closed in, additional systems work could begin.
 Part of the fireplace surround is used as a mechanical chase.